Necessity and Urgency Decree: Features

 The possibility to promulgate DNUs is established in the article 99 of the Constitution of Argentina since 1994.

 As its name indicates, a Necessity and Urgency Decree is to be used only under exceptional situations, when it is not possible to follow the normal procedure to create laws in the Congress.
 There must be a "necessity" situation (the code specify it as an overwhelming emergency) and "urgency" (when the emergency is so alarming that needs a solution as quickly as possible).
-In addition, the President cannot sanction DNUs legislating about criminal, tributary or electoral matters.
+In addition, the President cannot issue DNUs concerning criminal, tax, or electoral matters.

 As with regular decrees, Necessity and Urgency Decrees are promulgated by the President, but only with "General Agreement of Ministers" (Spanish: Acuerdo general de ministros).
 It means that all Ministers and the Chief of Staff must take part in the DNU's creation.

 Once the Necessity and Urgency Decree is sanctioned, the Chief of Staff must send the DNU to the Permanent Bicameral Committee of the Congress in no more than ten days.
 Then, the Bicameral Committee delivers its report to the Chamber of Deputies and the Senate.
-The Committee has also ten days to elaborate the report.
+The committee has also ten days to elaborate the report.
 During all this process, the DNU is completely in force.

 Each legislative chamber must deliver a resolution expressing its approval or rejection of the Necessity and Urgency Decree.
 If both chambers reject the DNU, it loses validity permanently.
 However, any rights acquired by people affected by the decree are not automatically terminated.